What is a Court Appointed Special Advocate (CASA)?

 Spend approximately 10-15 hours a month on a case gathering information from visiting with the child(ren) and those adults who impact the child(ren).

 CASAs need some flexibility during the day in order to be present and effective at court hearings, as well as at other meetings that are held between court dates.
 The time will vary depending on the status of the case.
-Court hearings typically occur in 6-week cycles, but may vary depending on the complexity of the case.
+Court hearings typically occur in 3 month cycles.

 Attend 12 hours of in-service training per year.